A main event: my last bipolar disorder relapse

 I was not able to practice sports like I used to in fact since 2006 I’m not even able to run, at certain times not even being able to walk 200 m a day.

-The experience of the relapse and with it physical weakness and injuries that came hand in hand, led to PTSD and possibly a more severe form of OCD and this is my own conclusion, not a doctor’s interpretation.
-My father, unaware of the seriousness of my condition, made my recovery much harder as he kept being aggressive towards me and did not let me seek better care at a clinic for better recovery despite the psychiatrist’s insistence.
+The experience of the relapse and with it physical weakness and injuries that came hand in hand, led to PTSDPTSD Post-Traumatic Stress Disorder, a mental health condition that can develop after someone experiences or witnesses a traumatic event.
+Key symptoms may include: Flashbacks or intrusive memories of the event, nightmares or disturbing thoughts, emotional distress or physical reactions to reminders of the trauma, avoidance of places, people, or activities that trigger memories of the event, difficulty sleeping or concentrating. and possibly a more severe form of OCD and this is my own conclusion, not a doctor’s interpretation.
+My father, unaware of the seriousness of my condition, made my recovery much harder as he did not let me seek better care at a clinic for better recovery despite the psychiatrist’s insistence.

 A turning point